ucan-wg/spec/README.md

 Thank you [Dan Finlay] for being sufficiently passionate about [OCAP] that we realized that capability systems had a real chance of adoption in an ACL-dominated world.

-Thanks to [Martin Kleppmann] of [Ink & Switch] for conversations exporating options for access control on CRDTs and [local-first] applications.
+Thanks to [Martin Kleppmann] of [Ink & Switch] for conversations exploring options for access control on CRDTs and [local-first] applications.

 Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.